 Once a veteran has been accepted into the program, Dog Tag Buddies begins the search for a suitable canine companion.
 We scour local shelters and rescues to find the dog that is going to be the right fit for the veteran and a good candidate for the program.
 It’s not a “one size fits all” process.
 Our canine candidates are ideally between 6 and 18 months of age.
 These are the pups who generally end up in shelters or rescues through no fault of their own.
 They aren’t bad dogs, they aren’t defective or unhealthy, they are victims of human failure!

 Every team (veteran and dog) then go through 10 weeks of basic obedience training.
 At the end of basic training, the teams successfully complete American Kennel Club Canine Good Citizen evaluation and are officially well-behaved pups.
 If the veteran needs a service dog, the team will continue training for another 22 weeks, mastering advanced obedience, specific task training (which is what defines a service dog), and public access training.
 In order to graduate the program, the teams are evaluated using the American Kennel Club Canine Good Citizen Urban and Community tests, as well as the Public Access skills assessment.
-These assessments are not required for service dogs, but allow us to benchmark and confirm that our dogs that the skills and training to be a successful team.
+These assessments are not required for service dogs, but allow us to benchmark and confirm that our dogs that the skills and training to be a successful team for helping veterans.

 We are often asked, “well why don’t you just provide a fully-trained service dog?”
 Short answer is: it’s about more than just the dog.
 It’s about the journey.
 It’s helping veterans, one rescue at a time.